oslabs-beta/kafka-simulator/README.md

 ## Guides

+There are two ways to simulate Kafka traffice with kafka-simulator.
 The following guides will walk you through starting the Bitcoin transactions, or the Yelp dataset guide.

 ### Bitcoin Transactions Guide

-The first input uses an open-source Bitcoin transactions WebSocket.
+This method uses an open-source Bitcoin transactions WebSocket.
+Every time there is a Bitcoin transaction, a Kafka producer will create a message in a `transactions` topic.
+A consumer will then consume that data and produce another message in the `calculatedTransactions` topic.

+To start this simulator, run `npm run bitcoin` (Kafka and Zookeeper must be running).

 ### Yelp Dataset Guide

 This part requires a little extra work but is _very_ rewarding!
 With this method, you can parse a 5.2 million review Yelp dataset for reviews that include a word of your choosing.
-By default, the parser searches for reviews that include the word _pancake_, but you can easily change this to something a little more... intesting :)
+By default, the parser searches for reviews that include the word _pancake_, but you can easily change this.

 #### Installing & Configuring the Yelp Dataset

-1. To download the Yelp dataset, go to https://www.kaggle.com/yelp-dataset/yelp-dataset and download the free datasets (a free kaggle account is required).
+1. To download the Yelp dataset, go to https://www.kaggle.com/yelp-dataset/yelp-dataset and download the datasets (a free kaggle account is required).
-1. Once you've downloaded the dataset, place the `reviews.json` file in...
+1. Once you've downloaded the dataset, place the `yelp_academic_dataset_review.json` file in a folder named `yelp` in the same directory as kafka-simulator.

+**Example**:

+Desktop folder

+- "kafka-simulator" folder
+- "yelp" folder

+To start this simulator, run `npm run yelp` (Kafka and Zookeeper must be running).

+## Verifying Kafka Traffic

+To see the Kafka traffic, we recommend using [KafkaMirror](https://github.com/oslabs-beta/KafkaMirror) or a desktop tool like [Kafka Tool](https://www.kafkatool.com/).

+## Docker

+@todo

 ## Contributors